todar/VBA-Arrays/README.md

 # VBA-Arrays
 Custom Arrays in class module, that have similar functions as JavaScript.
 Example: Push, Pop, Shift, Unshift, Sort, map, length, concat,  toString.

+*Currently working on a version that has support for multi dim arrays!!
+Will add funtions to filter & sort for them.

 # Properties
 - value
 - lenght